choosatron/open-source/README.md

 In addition to our CLA, we have a policy where we avoid owning code that we don’t intend to maintain through use.
-If your patch is not in-line with our intended use case at Medium we will not merge it into any of our trees.
+If your patch is not in-line with our intended use case at Monkey with a Mustache we will not merge it into any of our trees.
 But don't be discouraged!
 If that’s the case, we encourage you to run your own fork.
 Email us with a link to it and we will consider linking to it from the main repo.